terhechte/appventure/guides/catalyst/how/responder_chain.md

 ---

-# How do I use the responder chain how/responder_chain.md

 The responder chain is a event handling system at the heart of macOS and iOS.
 Every touch event coming in, for example, uses this responder chain to reach the currently active `UIControl`.
 The main building block of the responder chain is the `UIResponder` class which is a superclass of `UIViewController` or `UIView`.